How to Do Web-to-App Migration Without Spending a Penny [MAMA Board]

 So, in addition to a confirmation page, usually you get a confirmation email.
 In that email, you can include a link to the app page that you’ve built or a How To video, so that if they’re interested, they can learn about how to use the app.

 On top of that, you also want to make sure you have prominent download buttons featuring your App and Play Store icons.
-Include a universal link because you never know if they’re going to open it on desktop, mobile web, or another app, and you want to make sure you can track that experience.
+Include a universal link because you never know if they’re going to open it on desktop, mobile web, or another app, and you want to make sure you can measure that experience.

 Step 4: Get app users to login